Knowledge base

 Conditional validation with Last-Modified

-304 Not Modifiedcode, thus saving bandwidth. - If the file has been modified, it returns the new version with a
+• If the file has been modified, it returns the new version with a 200 OK code.

 Has this FAQ been helpful?

-This guide explains why an FTP account (and most of the time Web Hosting as well) can suddenly become blocked.
+This guide explains why an FTP account (and most of the time Web Hosting as well) may suddenly become blocked.

-The antivirus scans all files sent under 1 MB to prevent any upload of viruses / spam scripts / etc.
+The antivirus scans all uploaded files smaller than 1 MB to prevent the upload of viruses, spam scripts, etc.

-If a suspicious element is detected, the FTP account password is automatically changed and the incriminating files on the server are locked (FTPban).
+If a suspicious element is detected, the FTP account password is automatically changed, and the files in question on the server are locked (FTPban).

-The FTP server then sends the FTP client a message of the type
+The FTP server then sends a message to the FTP client of the following type:

 550 Virus Detected and Removed: winnow.botnet.ff.trojans.15900.UNOFFICIAL